 Store it in an airtight container in the refrigerator and consume it within 3-4 days.

-If you have frozen turkey bacon, it is important to check for freezer burn before consuming it.
+If you have frozen turkey bacon, check for freezer burn before consuming it.

 Freezer burn occurs when the turkey bacon is exposed to air in the freezer, causing it to become dehydrated and discolored.

-If the turkey bacon has any signs of freezer burn, such as a white or grayish color, it is best to discard it.
+If the turkey bacon has any signs of freezer burn, such as a white or grayish color, it is edible but it won't taste nice.